 We always have interesting challenges at our disposal.
 All who wish to write their final assignments in cooperation with us are invited to write to email@example.com or visit us on the 3rd floor of the Faculty of Electrical Engineering.

 The new regulations on self-sufficiency in Slovenia enable the concept of self-sufficiency for communities.
 The candidate would focus on reviewing the concepts of self-sufficiency and analyzing the real case of the “Local Energy Community of Luče” for cases of different billing periods.
-Also, the candidate would focus on the analysis of the impact of the size of the RES community and the analysis (financial optimization) of which elements it makes more sense to add to achieve the goals of self-sufficiency.
+Besides, the candidate would focus on the analysis of the impact of the size of the RES community and the analysis (financial optimization) of which elements to add to achieve the goals of self-sufficiency.

 The point of sale has many different types of consumption, namely for heating, cooling, lighting, etc. Operating individual devices can significantly improve energy efficiency, peak consumption management, and can also provide some flexibility by adjusting consumption.
 The task aims to create a model for managing larger consumers with the previously listed goals.